Colbie Caillat: 1985–2006: Early life

 Caillat was born in Malibu, California, and grew up in Newbury Park, California.
 Her father, Ken Caillat, co-produced Fleetwood Mac's Rumours (1977), Tusk (1979), and Mirage (1982) albums.
 When she was an infant, her parents gave her the nickname "Coco", which she would later name her debut album.

 Caillat took piano lessons as a child, but lacked significant inspiration until she turned 11 years old, when she became enthralled with Lauryn Hill's performance in Sister Act 2.
 She realized that she wanted to be a singer, and began taking vocal lessons, performing onstage for the first time in sixth grade.
 Since then she has covered the Roberta Flack song "Killing Me Softly", which had previously been covered by Lauryn Hill, and Hill's own "Tell Him".

 Caillat soon met producer Mikal Blue, who hired her to sing on techno songs used at fashion shows.
 Caillat began playing the acoustic guitar at age 19, and Blue helped her record her first song.

-She auditioned for American Idol but was rejected at the pre-audition stage and was unable to sing for the judges.
+She auditioned for American Idol in an early season (one of the first four seasons before Bubbly was released), but was rejected at the pre-audition stage and was unable to sing for the judges.
 The second time she auditioned for the show, she sang her own original song, "Bubbly", and was rejected once again.
 However, Caillat expressed gratitude at the judges' decision, saying "I was shy.
 I was nervous.
 I didn't look the greatest.
 I wasn't ready for it yet.
 I was glad, when I auditioned, that they said no."

 The popularity of Caillat's MySpace profile led her to become the number-one unsigned singer in her genre for four consecutive months.